Dido-D-B/ADHD_Productivity_Tracker/README.md

 ## Future Plans

 - Add optional tags and notes to each log entry
-- Train ML models after enough data is collected to find productivity trends
+- Train personalized ML models once each user has collected enough data
 - Allow export of user data
 - Add dark mode and improved UI/UX